Health Services

 • Attach any written report from the patient/carers of their ideas/issues that lead them to suspect autism.

 The Royal College of General Practitioners (RCGP) has identified Autistic Spectrum Disorder as a Clinical Priority.
 It aims to develop and implement a strategy for primary care.
-Through the work of the Clinical Champion, the College will work with partners in promoting models of best practice and pathways of care and will develop learning and educational resources.
+Through the work of the Clinical Champion, the College will work with partners.
+This will be to promote models of best practice and pathways of care.
+It will also develop learning and educational resources.

 -

-The Autism in General Practice course enables GPs to improve the care they and their practice provide for patients with autism.
-Using video clips of real patients and carers recounting their experiences, this course helps to understand the challenges that autistic people face on a daily basis. elearning.rcgp.org.uk
+The Autism in General Practice course is designed to help GPs improve the care they give to autistic patients.
+It focuses on practical ways to improve support within their practice.
+The course uses video clips of real patients and carers sharing their experiences.
+These clips highlight the challenges autistic people face on a daily basis and help professionals understand their needs more deeply.

 http://elearning.rcgp.org.uk/course/view.php?id=78

-The College has published an Autistic Spectrum Disorder (ASD) position statement, which aims to present a set of recommendations about how primary care can be supported to increase awareness of possible presentations and diagnoses of ASD, allow equitable access to healthcare for those on the autistic spectrum, and recognise that different consultations skills for those with autism are required.
+The College has published an Autistic Spectrum Disorder (ASD) position statement.
+It presents recommendations on how primary care can be supported to increase awareness of possible presentations and diagnoses of ASD.
+It also aims to make sure equitable access to healthcare for those on the autistic spectrum.
+Finally, it recognises that different consultation skills are needed for autistic people.

-The BPS has developed three e-learning modules on autism, which appeal to a range of learners by delivering knowledge and understanding from introductory to specialised levels.
-The e-learning modules are delivered via the BPS Learning Centre.
-The BPS has worked in partnership with psychologists with expertise in autism and an e-learning provider to produce and deliver these modules.
-Two modules are freely available to both members and non-members of the BPS and the third is aimed principally at psychologists and all professionals working in this field.
+The BPS has developed three e-learning modules on autism.
+These modules appeal to a range of learners by offering content from introductory to specialised levels.
+They are delivered via the BPS Learning Centre.
+The BPS worked with psychologists with expertise in autism and an e-learning provider to create them.
+Two modules are freely available to both members and non-members.
+The third is aimed mainly at psychologists and other professionals working in this field.

 http://www.bps.org.uk/events/e-learning/e-learning

 The Royal College of Psychiatrists aims to engage in expanding knowledge about the psychiatry of learning disability and autism.
-If you encounter any difficulties opening these links, please contact the Royal College of Psychiatrists on
+If you have any problem opening these links, please contact the Royal College of Psychiatrists on 02072 352351.

 http://www.rcpsych.ac.uk/